 Pouring pickling brine into the jar with the peppers.

-I usually give them at least a couple of days before cracking into the jar, but the prepared peppers taste even better after they have been sitting for a week or so.ย
+I usually give them at least a couple of days before cracking open the jar, but the prepared peppers taste even better after they have been sitting for a week or so.ย

 Jar of pickled peppers, ready to be preserved.